-Return to the Caribbean this summer for a dreamy summer vacation
+With Europe off limits, US travelers look to the Caribbean

 But wait, there's more!

-Other possibilities for a more immediate beach holiday in the Caribbean include the Dominican Republic, which opens to international visitors on July 1; Jamaica, which opened on June 15; and the Bahamas, with a July 1 reopening date.
+Other possibilities for a more immediate beach holiday in the Caribbean include the Dominican Republic, which opened to international visitors on July 1; Jamaica, which opened on June 15; and the Bahamas, with a July 1 reopening date.

+According to a July 29 press release from Barbados Tourism Marketing Inc. the island is reopening its borders July 12 -- but with restrictions, "On arrival in Barbados, travelers will be required to present evidence of a negative result of a PCR Covid-19 test and bar code to clear immigration." the press release stated.

 The Ocean Club, Four Seasons, in the Bahamas is offering a fourth night free.